Call for a free consultation

 Illustration of heartburn.

-Trustwell Law is now accepting cases on behalf of people who regularly took the popular antacid Zantac for at least 3 months and then were diagnosed with any of the following cancers:
+Trustwell Law is accepting cases nationwide on behalf of people who used the Zantac brand antacid for at least 2 years before being diagnosed with any of the following cancers within the last 3 years:

 • bladder cancer